AlEsGoGit/chupiEventCalendar/README.md

 # chupiEventCalendar
 Easy JS Calendar with event management.
 ## How To
+Dowload the .js and the .css and import them.
 Create a ChupiEventCalendar object and provide a container as parameter in the constructor:
 `var calendar=new ChupiEventCalendar(containerDiv);`
 Also, you can set an object "options" as second parameter.

 Use it!

+Customize the css if you want to.
 ##API

 `.setDate(Date date)`